impleum/BreezeProject/Breeze.BreezeServer/readme.md

 # reference the key file we just generated
 #tumbler.rsakeyfile=/home/dan/.breezeserver/Tumbler.pem

-# reference the pubkey of the stratisd testnet wallet containing the registration tx fee
+# reference the pubkey of the impleumd testnet wallet containing the registration tx fee
 # Get a list of your impleumd addresses with `impleumd listaddressgroupings`
 #or generate a 'receive' address if you are using ImpleumQt
 tumbler.ecdsakeyaddress=<impleumd wallet address>